orionorganizacao-dotcom/adap-citizen-verifier-app/README.md

 ### 8. Custody Provenance and NDC=1 Classification

-Add a minimal custody provenance field and classify cases where the verification path depends entirely on the operator.
+Add declared or inferred custody provenance and classify cases where the verification path depends entirely on the operator.

 This does not implement full NDC computation.